bjoernQ/esp-storage/README.md

 This is work in progress!
 Don't use it!

-Currently it's not supported to read/write anything that is not aligned to page boundaries.
+Currently it's not supported to read/write anything that is not aligned to sector boundaries.
-Writing something that is smaller than a page currently will erase the remaining part of that page.
+Writing something that is smaller than a sector currently will erase the remaining part of that sector.
 Buffers needs to be sized as a multiple of four bytes.

 ## Run examples

- `cargo "+esp" run --example demo --features esp32 --target xtensa-esp32-none-elf`
+`cargo "+esp" run --example demo --features esp32 --target xtensa-esp32-none-elf --release`

 `cargo "+esp" run --example demo --features esp32s2 --target xtensa-esp32s2-none-elf`